 - Net subscriber growth – the difference between people who subscribed and unsubscribed in a given week

-This is how leads tracking sheet should look like:
+This is what the leads tracking sheet should look like

 Where do you get these numbers from?

-The number of visitors you will find in Google Analytics, in the left side part: Audience – Overview – Users.
+The number of visitors you will find in Google Analytics, in the left sidebar: Audience > Overview > Users.

-The number of unique pageviews you will find under Behaviors – Overview – Unique Pageviews
+The number of unique pageviews you will find under Behavior > Overview > Unique Pageviews

-These basic data gives you information about your opt-in rate.
+These basic data give you information about your opt-in rate.
 You can calculate your opt-in rate with this formula: new email subscribers per month/website visitors per month * 100.

 We suggest you look at your average for the week and compare it with your average over the past year, and in the same period a year ago.
 We do this for all our clients.
 If the weekly average is going up, and it’s higher than last year, you’re moving in the right direction.

-Seeing weekly data is important because you can track which offer converts better and you can make decisions faster that will lead you to earning more.
+Seeing weekly data is important because you can track which offer converts better, and you can make decisions faster that will lead you to earn more.

 Your goal should be to track the following stats regularly: